kovidgoyal/rapydscript-ng/README.md

 From NPM for use as a command line app:

-	npm install rapydscript -g
+	npm install rapydscript-ng -g

-From NPM for programmatic use:
+From NPM for use in your own node project:

-	npm install rapydscript
+	npm install rapydscript-ng

 From Git:

-	git clone git://github.com/atsepkov/RapydScript.git
+	git clone git://github.com/kovidgoyal/rapydscript-ng.git
-	cd RapydScript
+	cd rapydscript-ng
-	npm link .
+	sudo npm link .
 	npm install  # This will automatically install the dependencies for RapydScript

 If you're using OSX, you can probably use the same commands (let me know if that's not the case).
 If you're using Windows, you should be able to follow similar commands after installing node.js, npm and git on your system.

 Compilation